Niyitangasam/politico/README.md

 # Description

-A project for andela boot camp that will enables citizens give their mandate to politicians running for different government offices while building trust in the process through transparency.
+A project that will enables citizens give their mandate to politicians running for different government offices while building trust in the process through transparency.

 # Github-page